Updated February 6th, 2024

 Celebrate Black History Month at the 2nd Street Market

-In 1915, a half century after the ratification of the 13th Amendment abolished slavery, Woodson, a Harvard graduate, and Moorland formed an association.
-Under its umbrella, the two dedicated their lives to researching and promoting achievements by Black Americans and other Americans of African descent.
+In 1915, a half century after the ratification of the 13th Amendment abolished slavery, Woodson, a Harvard graduate, and Moorland formed an association, currently known as the Association for the Study of African American Life and History (ASALH).
+Under its umbrella, the two dedicated their lives to researching and promoting achievements of Black Americans and other Americans of African descent.

 As the civil rights movement pioneered rights for Black Americans nationwide, and the movement for equal rights grew, President Gerald Ford established February as Black History Month in 1976.

 The 2nd Street Market, a Five Rivers MetroParks location, has celebrated Black History Month for many years.
-The Market is hosting programs with a focus on celebrating and supporting Black members of our community.
+The Market is hosting programs with a focus on celebrating and supporting Black members of our community, including small business owners, artists, creatives and more.
 All programs are free and suitable for all ages.

 Music at the Market

 - Feb.
 3: LYD plays their own musical creations, plus great hits from the 60’s, 70’s, ’80’s, 90’s and 2000’s.

 - Feb.
 24: Edde Osborne plays smooth jazz and R&B.

 Support the Market’s Black-owned vendors by shopping at the 2nd Street Market on Thursday, Feb.
 8, from 5:30 to 8 p.m. for Sunset at the Market.
 This event will have a special focus on honoring Black culture.
 The Distinguished Men of Dayton will present “History in Motion,” a showcase of dance moves popularized by the Black community, including Chicago Stepping, the Electric Slide and Urban Ballroom.
 Learn these dances or just enjoy the show while you shop.

 New American students from the International School will display artwork that they have created, tri-fold boards of Black Heroes, a poem reading and much more.